+3.25.
 A review of the Village Design Statement (2009) was undertaken because of its age and because, although an integral part of the original Neighbourhood Plan through Policy 2, there was evidence that the policies were not given enough weight during the planning process.
 The Ministry of Housing Communities & Local Government published in October 2019 the National Design Guide and subsequently in January 2021 the National Model Design Code.
 The Review Working Group recommended to replace the design statement with a design code.
-With the assistance of AECOM, commissioned by CWaC, the Tattenhall and District Design Code has been produced to integrate with the reviewed Neighbourhood Plan replacing Tattenhall Village Design Statement.
+With the assistance of AECOM, commissioned by Locality (https://locality.org.uk/), the Tattenhall and District Design Code has been produced to integrate with the reviewed Neighbourhood Plan replacing Tattenhall Village Design Statement.

-Neighbourhood Plan Policies
+4. Neighbourhood Plan Policies

+- 4.1.
 The following suite of policies has been developed to manage the future development of Tattenhall in order to achieve the vision, objectives and strategy of the Neighbourhood Plan.
-Decision makers and applicants must accept the policies as a whole when judging if a proposal would be acceptable.

-To reflect the results of the consultation events undertaken during the Plan's preparation and evidence of local issues and characteristics the policies are separated into six themes - Housing, Local Character, Local Economy, Local Facilities, Transport and Communications and Landscape and Wildlife.

-To aid interpretation, for decision makers and applicants each policy is accompanied by supporting text setting out the context for the theme, the local community's views on that subject and the evidence, plans and strategies that offer support and evidence for its approach.
-All policies have been framed in the context of the National Planning Policy Framework and the emerging Local Plan for Cheshire West and Chester.
+Decision makers and applicants must consider the policies as a whole when judging if a proposal would be acceptable. - 4.2.
+To reflect the results of the consultation events undertaken during the Plan's preparation and evidence of local issues and characteristics the policies are separated into six themes Housing, Local Character, Local Economy, Local Facilities, Transport and Communications and Landscape and Wildlife. - 4.3.
+To aid interpretation, for decision makers and applicants each policy is accompanied by supporting text setting out the context for the theme and the local community's views on that subject.
+All policies have been framed in the context of the National Planning Policy Framework and the adopted Local Plan for CWaC. - 4.4.
 Whilst the Neighbourhood Plan is first and foremost a land-use document a number of issues falling outside of the planning system's remit were identified by the local community during consultation events.
 Alongside its core policies the Plan therefore includes a number of aspirations to encourage interventions by wider stakeholders.
 These are included within each topic where relevant.

-Housing Growth Justification and Evidence
+5. Housing Growth

-There are currently [1,090] dwellings in the parish of Tattenhall.
-Of these, [847] are located in the village whilst the remainder are spread around the Parish including the smaller settlements of Gatesheath and Newton-by- Tattenhall.
+5.1.
+There are currently (2021 Census) 1150 dwellings in the parish of Tattenhall.
+Of these, 9416 are located in the village whilst the remainder are spread around the Parish including the smaller settlements of Gatesheath and Newton-by-Tattenhall.